james-salloway/jest-mongoose-models/README.md

 ### isObject
-If you have an `toObject` call that needs mocking, you can set a `toObject` property to `true` as part of the method return value.
+If you have a `toObject` call that needs mocking, you can set a `toObject` property to `true` as part of the method return value.
 This `toObject` property will then be converted into a mock function which returns the original value minus the `toObject` parameter.

 ```javascript